yuranxue272181/MediaPlayer/README.md

 -qmaker(succeed, need to download ffmpeg-full-shared-version)

 *Theoretically, FFmpeg and OpenGL can achieve video at 1,000 fps and 100,000 pixels.
 QT's built-in components cannot do this.
+*qmaker is recommended, cmaker is very difficult to configure